 Most patients today look up your hospital or physician practice on the web before scheduling an appointment.
 Understanding their perspective – and therefore understanding what brings them through the door – is all about knowing how they find a doctor’s reputation online.

-If your practice is like most others, you have made educated guesses or compiled some data on the healthcare search process, but you might not have the complete picture.
-More than 60% of patients start their search online, and 40% rely on online reviews to find a doctor, according to Binary Fountain’s 2019 Healthcare Consumer Insight survey.
-Moreover, a 2018 Patient Access Journey Report by Kyruus reports that 91% of patients conduct research online, even after receiving a referral for a medical provider.
+Binary Fountain’s 2019 Healthcare Consumer Insight survey found that more than 60% of patients start their search online.
+Additionally, 40% rely on other patients’ online reviews to find a doctor.
+A 2018 Patient Access Journey Report by Kyruus reports that 91% of patients conduct research online, even after receiving a referral for a medical provider.

 What does this mean?
 Consumers want access to convenient, quality care and are willing to do their own research to find it.
 Though a search may start by asking a friend, patients are finding doctors’ reputations online before scheduling an appointment.

 How much would it help your facility to fully understand how patients are finding physicians through an online search?
 The short answer: a lot.